 Get in touch with us by email or call us at 949-260-4770.
 Landmark Tax Group is operated by Michael Raanan, MBA, E.A., who is an IRS-licensed Tax Relief Specialist, Enrolled Agent and former Senior IRS Agent.
 While working over 16 years at the IRS and in private practice helping taxpayers like you, Michael has personally resolved thousands of back tax cases and settled over $100 million dollars worth of tax cases.

 Depending on your needs, Landmark Tax Group can help you determine your IRS Collections Statute Expiration Date, check your case status with the IRS, determine a plan to resolve your IRS Collections case, and more.
 You will have the option of getting guidance on how you can perform a status check yourself and how to have us do it for you.
 Be sure contact us for immediate assistance.

 What To Do Next

-Instead of paying $2,500 and up right away for a full-time Tax Representative, you may be able to represent yourself with some expert guidance.
-To go over step-by-step instructions on what needs to be done and how to do it yourself, reserve your IRS Case Strategy Session today and review the FAQs.
+Instead of paying $5,000 and up for a full-time Tax Representative, you may be able to represent yourself with some expert guidance.
+To go over step-by-step instructions on exactly what needs to be done and how to do it yourself, and to save thousands of dollars in professional fees, click here to see how your IRS Strategy Session can resolve your tax problem.
 Millions of taxpayers pay less to the IRS every year – will you be one of them?